helpbuttons/hb-docs/docs/English/architecture.md

 ###FEED

 A Feed, as we introduced before, is a component that shows a list of interactions related to the component that is attached to.
-The Feed in the Button page shows all interactions (messages, updates, changes... ) related to that Button.
+The Feed in the Helpbuttons page shows all interactions (messages, updates, changes... ) related to that Helpbuttons.
 The Feed in the Profile page shows all interactions related to the user (What we can call ).

 It has several filtered options.
 Filters change depending on the content but also depending on the user role.
-The owner of the Button can see different information in a Feed than other users, etc.
+The owner of the Helpbuttons can see different information in a Feed than other users, etc.

 ###TAG
-Tags in buttons are used for search purposes but also to configure notifications.
-Users could select Tags in the Config page to receive notifications when a Button is creted with those tags, or with an specific button-type.
+Tags in Helpbuttons are used for search purposes but also to configure notifications.
+Users could select Tags in the Config page to receive notifications when a Helpbuttons is creted with those tags, or with an specific button-type.
 ```
 {
   "id": "string",